|Plans||Shared, WordPress, Website Builder, VPS & Dedicated|

 Bluehost does well on both marks.

-However, as I said in my HostGator vs. Bluehost comparison, they do seem to use the phone more as a triage solution than a “let’s let everyone talk to an expert immediately” kind of solution.
+However, as I said in my HostGator vs. Bluehost comparison, they use the phone more as a triage solution than a “let’s let everyone talk to an expert immediately” kind of solution.

-Additionally, as I mentioned in the education section, Bluehost has done a lot of investment in its knowledge base and support options within product screens.
+Additionally, as I mentioned in the education section, Bluehost has invested significantly in its knowledge base and support options within product screens.

-Bluehost does provide a lot of add-ons and Extras to all their products – from basic things like SSLs and Google Ad credits to advanced features like Cloudflare integration.
+Bluehost provides plenty of extras with their products – from basic things like SSLs and Google Ad credits to advanced features like Cloudflare integration.

 Now, I wouldn’t suggest choosing Bluehost just for these add-ons or extras themselves, but they do bring them up to par and even push them up beyond many low-cost competitors.